psu13/mutable-hakyll/posts/turkey-cutlets.md

 ---

 This is a recipe I meant to bring over from the old site but I forgot to do it until now.
+I copied it over and improved it a bit...and so gave it a new date of now instead of 2005.

-Here’s a simple recipe for turkey.
+The recipe is for turkey.
 I think it’s good because I made it once for a friend who doesn’t like turkey, and he ate a pound of it.
-To this day his wife makes the recipe with chicken and calls it “Pete Su” chicken.
+For years after his wife at the time made the recipe with chicken and called it “Pete Su” chicken.
 I think I got the original version out of one of the Frugal Gourmet cookbooks, which now have their own sort of fraught history.
 I've noodled with it a bit over the years.
 But the basic scheme is the same.

 But all that aside this is good.
 So collect these things: